 Considerations for overtime and breaks

 Good management helps with billing practices and keeps billing correct.
-It’s very important to tell the difference between projects that can be billed.
-It helps with productivity and work that makes money, and tasks that can’t be billed.
+It’s important to distinguish between projects that can be billed, those that drive productivity and revenue, and tasks that cannot be billed.

 Understanding this difference helps make the best use of billable hours and manage the pay rate per hour.